RockX-SG/rockx-dkg-cli/docs/dkg_node_installation_instructions.md

 ```

 > Note: keep USE_HARDCODED_OPERATORS=false to use SSV operator registry instead of hardcoded values
+> Note: NODE_BROADCAST_ADDR is the public ip and port of the instance running this DKG node eg: http://34.143.199.161:8080

 ### Docker command to run the containers